AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store-enumeration-types.md

 <a id="opIdEnumerations_Get Or Create Enumeration"></a>

 Creates a new Enumeration or returns the current one if the body is equivalent to what is stored.
-Response includes ETag header..
+Response includes ETag header.

 <h3>Request</h3>